 From the smallest 650VA toroid we offer to the largest 500kVA 3-phase E-frame model, every transformer is engineered and manufactured to the highest standards and most exacting specifications that have given Equi=Tech balanced isolation transformers a reputation for quality and superb performance among top professionals.
 If there were a better way to make it, we would already be doing it.
 Our proprietary transformer technology provides the most accurately balanced isolation transformers possible with today’s modern manufacturing methods.
 Special winding designs and manufacturing procedures insure that every aspect of the secondary impedance is as perfectly balanced as possible.
 This provides for minimal phase shift and as a result, the broadest possible bandwidth of common mode noise attenuation.
 Some models have proprietary alloys used in the transformer’s magnet wire, some have a unique core composition.
 This means that sensitive electronic signal processing equipment will operate with more clarity, greater definition and far fewer digital errors than ever before.
 These are truly precision made instruments designed and built for today’s most sensitive electronics.

-Equi=Tech provides a full line of UL/CSA Listed transformers that convert commercial power into balanced technical power for both single- and three-phase locations.
+Equi=Tech provides a full line of transformers, tested to the most rigorous standards, that convert commercial power into balanced technical power for both single- and three-phase locations.
 There are three ways that Equi=Tech offers balanced technical power isolation transformers:

 1.)
 Toroid “Transformer in a Box” – wall mounted cabinet (Sizes range from 1 to 12.5 kVA).
 A single-phase toroid transformer is mounted in a fan cooled (as required) NEMA 12 enclosure and terminated with heavy duty landing lugs for easy electrical hook-up.
 These are by far the most efficient isolation transformers available today and include Equi=Tech’s state of the art balanced power transformer technology.
 Like portable rack systems, an optional voltmeter and an input voltage selector switch is available for remote truck power systems or for monitoring and matching house voltage wherever put to use.